 Women Who Stand Beside Us

-Women Who Stand Beside Us is an ongoing conceptual series of paintings, sculptures, and future public art works currently in development.
+An ongoing conceptual series of paintings, sculptures, and future public art works currently in development.

 Artist Statement